darklife/darkriscv/README.md

 between 20 and 30% the performance, in a way that the real measured performance may be between 1.25 and 1.66 clocks per instruction.

+Although the branch prediction is not complex to implement, I found the experimental multi-threading support far more interesting, as long enable use the idle time in the branches to swap the processor thread.
+Anyway, I will try debug the branch prediction code in order to improve the single-thread performance.

+The core supports 2 or 3-state pipelines and, although the main logic is almost the same, there are huge difference in how they works.
+Just for reference, the following section reflects the historic evolution of the core and may not reflect the current core code.

 The original 2-stage pipeline design has a small problem concerning the ROM and RAM timing, in a way that, in order to pre-fetch and execute the instruction in two clocks and keep the pre-fetch continously working at the rate of 1 instruction per clock (and the same in the execution), the ROM and RAM must respond before the next clock.
 This means that the memories must be combinational or, at least, use a 2-phase clock.

 The first solution for the 2-stage pipeline version with a 2-phase clock is the default solution and makes the *DarkRISCV* work as a pseudo 4-stage